Ouch. The title of this post is something I hear often when generating leads.

 The next stage

-Here’s the answer to that awkward question: You are going to take action to improve your performance and you will align your business development with your customers’.
+You will take action to improve your performance and you will align your business development with your customers’.

 To succeed, you need accountability and communications.
-Throughout the organisation, you need people who will take action to fix issues, drive performance improvements and influence your strategy.
-And you need to tell them what the customer is saying, the priorities for fixing and what to start developing.
-BTW you also need governance to prevent a tsunami of instructions sweeping away your internal teams.
+You need people who will fix issues, drive performance improvements and influence your strategy.
+BTW you also need governance to hold back a tsunami of objectives.

 Going further you need to help your customers achieve their goals by showing them how to make the most of your goods and services and by adapting your offer to meet their current and future needs.